kfprugger/FabricDicomCohortingToolkit/README.md

 **Key capabilities:**

 - **Ask questions in plain English** — the Fabric Data Agent translates natural-language cohorting queries into SQL across FHIR R4 (silver) and OMOP CDM v5.4 (gold) lakehouses
-- **Interactive imaging dashboard** — Power BI report with demographic slicers, study tables, and one-click links to view DICOM images
+- **Interactive imaging dashboard** — Power BI report with demographic slicers, study tables, drillthrough from patient overview to patient-specific imaging details, and one-click links to view DICOM images
 - **Just-in-time DICOM viewer** — OHIF Viewer backed by a lightweight DICOMweb proxy that fetches `.dcm.zip` files on-demand from OneLake — no pre-loading, no AHDS dependency
-- **Fully open-source stack** — OHIF (MIT), pydicom (MIT), deployed to Azure Static Web Apps + Container Apps
+- **Idempotent workspace-aware deployment** — specify a Fabric workspace name and the deploy script auto-discovers the SQL endpoint, rebuilds the DICOM index, and skips redeploy if nothing changed

 ## Overview